Sandrembi and Chaisra: Trial by ordeal

 At long last, the king decided to settle the case by appealing to a divine ordeal.
 The two had to fight a duel with swords.
 As per the code, the defendant was allowed to use a bright and sharp sword but the plaintiff (Sandrembi) had to use a rusty knife ("wooden knife" in another version of the story) for on her part laid the burden of proof.
-It was thought that if justice was really on her, she would win inspite of using a rusty sword.
+It was thought that if justice was really on her, she would win in spite of using a rusty sword.
 Chaisra had no belief in the trial by ordeal and was hopeful that she would be able to kill her rival with one stroke.
 Her demand for use of the bright sword was a legitimate one.
 Sandrembi had the faith in her, "If I am innocent, may Chaisra's sword become harmless to me."
 In the arena, while Chaisra hewed and hacked at her with her sharp sword, Sandrembi remained unharmed.
 Suddenly, the blunt sword, of its own accord, slipped out of Sandrembi's hand and chopped off Chaisra's neck.
 In another version of the story, there was no fighting between them.
 Sandrembi, the elder pardoned Chaisra, the younger.
 Both of them lived together as chief queen and younger queen respectively in great happiness.